MarxMustermann/OfMiceAndMechs/README.md

 the game has a option to download itself some creative commons music.
 Since most CCs requires attribution here it is...

-A huge thanks to everybody releasing under CC! (despite the annoying attribution thing) And big thanks the the free music archive for hosting the music. (sorry about the traffic caused)
+A huge thanks to everybody releasing under CC! (despite the annoying attribution thing) And big thanks the https://freemusicarchive.org/ for hosting the music. (sorry about the traffic caused)

 Background music By: